One-2-3-45/One-2-3-45/README.md

 ## Installation
 Hardware requirement: an NVIDIA GPU with memory >=18GB (_e.g._, RTX 3090 or A10).
 Tested on Ubuntu.

-We offer two ways to setup the environment:
+We offer two ways to set up the environment:

 ### Traditional Installation
 <details>